vinceq-usgs/manual-dyfi4/html/_sources/product-guide.rst.txt

 legend   Atkinson, Worden, Wald 2014 (ENA)
 =======  ===================================================

 Same as above, except the IPE used is Atkinson, Worden, Wald 2014 (Eastern North America). this IPE may be changed in the future.
-For more on IPEs, see the :obj:`Scientific Guide`.
+For more on IPEs, see the :obj:`Scientific Discussion`.

 Time vs Responses Datafile
 ..........................